ChrisnNg/tinyapp/README.md

 # TinyApp Project
 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Fully feature suser account creation and user specific links and encypts account information with bcrypt.
+Fully features persistent user account creation and user specific links and encypts account information with bcrypt.
 Tested with Mocha and Chai.
+Hosted on [Heroku](https://tiny-app-chris.herokuapp.com/login)

 ## Final Product